cammies/archive_gitRHIG/README.md

 ## analyzer.py

 Generate statistical information based on a set of repository commit records.
-Statistics correspond to a set of repository metrics and are presented in terms of frequency distribution tables \(spreadsheets files\) and distribution graphics \(HTML file\).
+This information corresponds to a set of repository metrics \(based on attributes observable in revision history\), and are presented as frequency distribution tables \(spreadsheets files\) and distribution graphics \(HTML file\).

 | argument | type | description |
 |----------|------|-------------|